 Who doesn’t love a good thrift store run, right?
 Recently, I came across a good load and included in it were these two metal farm animals – a cow and a rooster.
 I have an addiction, not only to farmhouse stuff, but also to quirky metal art and these fit the bill.

 My belief is that they are actually lanterns.
 Each one has a spot where you can insert a votive candle and see the light peeking out of the holes.
-I had to giggle because the rooster was missing his legs and I thought…what am I going to do with that?
+However, I had to giggle because the rooster was missing his legs and I thought…what am I going to do with that?
 My kids loved them and I knew I could find some sort of purpose for them.

 In all of my repurposing projects, I head out to my stash and almost instantly something speaks to me.
 Here is what I dragged in…

 What you see is a barn wood plank on the bottom, two leftover table legs from my wooden totes, some luan remnants, a dowel, and a chunk of leftover wood from our clients custom open shelving made from 1800’s beech.
 Have I intrigued you yet? hee hee hee.

 First up is the cow.
-I grabbed my drill and mounted it to that barn wood plank with some screws.
+I grab my drill and mount it to that barn wood plank with some screws.
 Then, I felt kinda funny drilling into the belly of this bovine.